Theatre-training legend Betty Ann Norton dies in Dublin

 Betty Ann Norton co-directed her theatre school with her husband.
 File photograph: Bryan O Brien/The Irish Times

+President Michael D Higgins has paid tribute to theatre teacher Betty Ann Norton who died at the weekend.

-The death has taken place of Betty Ann Norton who gave her name to one of the State’s foremost theatre schools, The Betty Ann Norton Theatre School in Rathmines, Dublin.
+Ms Norton gave her name to one of the State’s foremost theatre schools, The Betty Ann Norton Theatre School in Rathmines, Dublin.

 For more than 60 years Ms Norton educated legions of school children and launched the careers of many television and stage stars as well as writers, producers and directors.